BananasRule/DDNSService/README.md

-# DDNSService-Cloudflare
+# DDNSService
 ## THIS APPLICATION IS NOT ENDORSED, SPONSORED OR ASSOCIATED WITH CLOUDFLARE
 ## THIS APPLICATION USES THE CLOUDFLARE API V4

 ## Discription
-This is a python program that allows you to dynamically update your cloudflare dns records.
+This is a python program that allows you to dynamically update your Cloudflare® dns records.
 This can be useful with a home system where your ip is dynamically assigned and changes.

 ## Installation
 One click install is supported via this command
-> wget https://raw.githubusercontent.com/BananasRule/DDNSService-Cloudflare/main/setup.sh && sudo bash setup.sh
+> wget https://raw.githubusercontent.com/BananasRule/DDNSService/main/setup.sh && sudo bash setup.sh

 If you are running as root try
-> wget https://raw.githubusercontent.com/BananasRule/DDNSService-Cloudflare/main/setup.sh && bash setup.sh
+> wget https://raw.githubusercontent.com/BananasRule/DDNSService/main/setup.sh && bash setup.sh

 Once the script is finished please fill in the open config file (DDNSConfig.conf)